GatoGraphQL/ExtensionStarter/README.md

 </details>

+### Review the License

+The [license in the monorepo](LICENSE) is GPL v2.

+If this this not your license, remove/replace this file.

 ### Commit, Push and Tag the Initial Project

 Review the changes applied to the codebase on the step above.
 If any value is not correct (eg: if the PHP namespace should be a different one), you can undo all changes, and run `composer initialize-project` again providing the right values.